-‘Always remember to strap him in,’ implored the sales assistant in John Lewis.
-‘Yes, yes,’ I replied.
+The latest entry in my true dad stories series begins in John Lewis, before my son was born.
+“Always remember to strap your baby in,” implored the sales assistant.
+“Yes, yes,” I replied.
 And, in fairness, I had intended to heed her advice until… our son hated his car seat.
 And I mean hated.
 Not mild disgust.
 Or slight annoyance.
 Ear-splitting, fist-banging hate.
 And since his car seat was also acting as his pram this meant double trouble.

 In the car, I was always vigilant.
 In the pram, not so much.
 After all, he was too young to sit up, so what was the worst that could happen?
 Step forward the JFK Museum in Dallas.
 An impressive establishment with a slight bump by the back door.
 Add this to a hefty baby bag hanging off the pram handle and… boom, boom, ker-splat.